lfoppiano/document-qa/README.md

 Question/Answering on scientific documents using LLMs (OpenAI, Mistral, LLama2).
 This application is the frontend for testing the RAG (Retrieval Augmented Generation) on scientific documents, that we are developing at NIMS.
-Differently to most of the project, we focus on scientific articles and we are using [Grobid](https://github.com/kermitt2/grobid) for text extraction instead of the raw PDF2Text converter allow to extract only full-text.
+Differently to most of the project, we focus on scientific articles and we are using [Grobid](https://github.com/kermitt2/grobid) for text extraction instead of the raw PDF2Text converter (which is comparable with most of other solutions) allow to extract only full-text.

 **Work in progress**